 - Applications for spring hire are accepted in August

 - Applications for summer hire are accepted in October- November

 - Applications for fall hire are accepted in February – March

 See full list of Important Dates & Deadlines

 Candidates will be invited to submit an on-demand video interview and upload their resume.
 Program focus interest will be evaluated in a survey to identify a preference for Ambulatory, Hospital or Home Healthcare positions.

 If the candidate indicates an interest in Hospital or Home Healthcare track, the candidate will indicate their top five choices of areas to directly match to:

 - Hospital Choices: CARES/PACU; ED; Float Pool; Medical/Surgical Units, NICU, OR, PICU, Short Stay Unit/Cardiac Care.

-STAGE 2: If selected to advance, the candidate will be invited to submit a minimum of two or more individuals for reference; one of which must be from a clinical faculty member for application completion.
-Official school transcripts from the BSN program will be requested at the time of interview.
+Candidates will be invited to submit a minimum of two or more individuals for reference; one of which must be from a clinical faculty member for application completion.